nashysolutions/cache/Sources/Cache/Documentation.docc/Articles/FileSystemCache.md

 # FileSystemCache

-`FileSystemCache` is a disk-backed cache implementation in the `Cache` library that stores Codable resources in the file system.
+A disk-backed cache implementation that stores Codable resources in the file system.
 It provides persistence across application launches and can be used to cache data in a way that survives app terminations and restarts.

 ---